 Potential Effects on the site Likely Significant Effects due to Local Plan?
-Possible effects in combination with other Conclusion DM46 Equestrian Development AL01 Housing site allocations AL02 Employment site allocations Unlikely Housing plans and/or projects No ISE Pet predation may be associated with the following parts of Local Plan (low effects): SP01 Presumption in favour of sustainable development.
+Possible effects in combination with other plans and/or projects Conclusion AL01 Housing site allocations AL02 Employment site allocations Pet predation may be associated with the following parts of Local Plan (low effects): SP01 Presumption in favour of sustainable development.
 SP02 Spatial Strategy.
 SP03 Distribution of development.
 DM09 Open Countryside.
 DM20 Housing Requirement and Delivery DM26 Housing in the Countryside DM27 Self and Custom Build Housing DM28 Specialist Housing DM29 Gypsy, Traveller and Travelling Showpeople AL01 Housing site allocations Unlikely.
 Housing development is directed close to the existing settlements.
 No sites are allocated within 400m of the European Sites.
 Only very limited growth is allowed within the open countryside (DM09/DM26).
-The development of new homes within 400m of the European Site is not permitted through Policy DM08.
 None.
 No sites in neighbouring districts are allocated within 400m of the European Sites.
 There are no sites within Neighbourhood Plans allocated within 400m of a European Site.
-No LSE Recreation - Disturbance of ground nesting birds and vegetation may be associated with the following policies (low effects): • SP01 Presumption in favour of sustainable development. • SP02 Spatial Strategy.
+No LSE Recreation - Disturbance of ground nesting birds and vegetation may be associated with the following policies (low effects): SP01 Presumption in favour of sustainable development.
+SP02 Spatial Strategy.
+SP03 Distribution of development.
 Unlikely.
-Policy DM08 within the Local Plan that seek to avoid or mitigate recreational pressures on the European Sites.
-Impact Zones, which reflect the evidence prepared by Natural England and survey work for the Local Plans in Bradford and Kirklees are used to ensure that these None.
-Bradford, Calderdale, Kirklees and Craven have taken recreational pressure into account within their plans.
+Policy DM08 within the draft Local Plan that seek to avoid or mitigate recreational pressures on the European Sites.
+Impact Zones, which reflect the evidence prepared by Natural England and survey work for the Local Plans in Bradford and Kirklees are used to ensure that these measures are proportionate: None.
+Bradford, Kirklees and Craven Plans have taken recreational pressure into account within their plans.
 It is expected that other authorities in preparing their plans will produce similar policies.
-'Made' Neighbourhood Plans contain a number of policies which help to No LSE.
+'Made' Neighbourhood Plans contain a number of policies which help to relieve recreational No LSE.
 Only two 'honey pot' sites are located in Pendle those being Wycoller and Coldwell Inn.
 These are relatively small in size and as such restrict the amount of visitors to the area.
 Policy in place to alleviate or avoid recreational pressures.

 Potential Effects on the site Likely Significant Effects due to Local Plan?
-Possible effects in combination with other plans and/or projects Conclusion SP03 Distribution of development.
-DM09 Open Countryside.
-DM20 Housing Requirement and Delivery DM22 Housing Mix DM23 Affordable Housing DM26 Housing in the Countryside DM27 Self and Custom Build Housing DM28 Specialist Housing DM29 Gypsy, Traveller and Travelling Showpeople DM43 Mixed Use Development DM45 Tourist facilities and accommodation AL01 Housing site allocations AL02 Employment site allocations measures are proportionate: • Zone 1 - a 400m exclusion zone around the SPA and SAC where only exceptional development will be permitted to mitigate urban edge effects • Zone 2 - a 2.5km zone within which important foraging areas outside the SPA will be protected • Zone 3 - a 7km zone within which residential developments contribute to greenspace improvements that deflect visitors away from the SPA (and avoid effects), the implementation of onsite access management measures and a programme of habitat management and monitoring This is assisted by the spatial strategy which directs development towards the main settlements of the borough.
+Possible effects in combination with other plans and/or projects Conclusion DM09 Open Countryside.
+DM20 Housing Requirement and Delivery DM22 Housing Mix DM23 Affordable Housing DM26 Housing in the Countryside DM27 Self and Custom Build Housing DM28 Specialist Housing DM29 Gypsy, Traveller and Travelling Showpeople DM43 Mixed Use Development DM45 Tourist facilities and accommodation AL01 Housing site allocations AL02 Employment site allocations Zone 1 - a 400m exclusion zone around the SPA and SAC where only exceptional development will be permitted to mitigate urban edge effects Zone 2 - a 2.5km zone within which important foraging areas outside the SPA will be protected Zone 3 - a 7km zone within which residential developments contribute to greenspace improvements that deflect visitors away from the SPA (and avoid effects), the implementation of onsite access management measures and a programme of habitat management and monitoring This is assisted by the spatial strategy which directs development towards the main settlements of the borough.
 Opportunities for development in areas outside of settlements are limited (policy DM09).
-The plan has a number of policies which help to support recreation opportunities (including policies DM06, DM30, DM31, DM32) relieve recreational pressures on European Sites: Barrowford Neighbourhood Plan policies BNDP07 and BNDP09 Colne Neighbourhood Plan policies CNDP7, CNDP10, CNDP11 Kelbrook and Sough Neighbourhood Plan policy KS PATH Trawden Forest Neighbourhood Plan Policy 9.
+The plan has a number of policies which help to support recreation opportunities (including policies DM06, DM30, DM31, DM32) pressures on European Sites: Barrowford Neighbourhood Plan policies BNDP07 and BNDP09 Colne Neighbourhood Plan policies CNDP7, CNDP10, CNDP11 Kelbrook and Sough Neighbourhood Plan policy KS PATH Trawden Forest Neighbourhood Plan Policy 9.